Oren Yiftachel: Career

+Advocacy

-Yiftachel is also an activist, and has been a member of several notable organizations, including Faculty for Israel-Palestine Peace (FFIPP), PALISAD, The Negev Coexistence Forum, Adva (centre for social equality), and Habitat International Coalition.
-In recent years Yiftachel served as a board member and chair of B'tselem – the Israeli Information Center for Human Rights in the Occupied Territories; and has co-founded a new Israeli-Palestinian peace movement – "A Land for All - Two States, One Homeland".
-For many years he has worked as planner and advocate with the indigenous Bedouin populations in the Negev/Naqab and other regions.
+Yiftachel is also an activist, and has been a member of several notable organizations, including Faculty for Israel-Palestine Peace (FFIPP), PALISAD, The Negev Coexistence Forum, the Adva Center's Center for Social Equity, and Habitat International Coalition.
+Yiftachel served as a Co-Chair of B'Tselem from 2009 to 2012.
+In 2012, he co-founded a new organization calling for an Israeli-Palestinian confederation, called "Two States, One Homeland".
 He is an occasional op-ed contributor to leading Israeli newspapers, including Haaretz, Ynet and Ma'ariv.
-A member of Academia for Equality, an organization working to promote democratization, equality and access to higher education for all communities living in Israel.
+Yiftachel is a member of Academia for Equality, an organization whose stated aims is to promote democratization, equality and access to higher education for all communities living in Israel.

 Scholarship

-Yiftachel has been a leading researcher drawing worldwide attention.
-During the last decade he has been the most highly cited Israeli scholar in geography and urban studies.
+Yiftachel's 2018 curriculum vitae claims he is "ranked first among Israeli" scholars in the fields of geography, planning, and urban studies.
 A special issue of an international journal was recently devoted to the theory of ethnocratic regimes, two decades after their formulation by Yiftachel.

 Yiftachel's works develop critical perspectives of space and power; minorities and public policy; 'ethnocratic' societies and land regimes.
 His early scholarship in urban and planning studies focused on Australian metropolitan planning and its impact on 'urban social sustainability'.
 He later developed a theory of the 'dark side' of urban planning and has contributed to opening up planning theory to critical theory in general, and to issues of identity, colonization and space in particular.

 In recent years he has developed a theory of gray space and 'displaceability' as underlining condition of new urban regimes and citizenship.
 In parallel, he developed with colleagues a model of 'doing the just city' as a theoretical and professional alternative.
 In political geography, his work formulated the concept of 'ethnocratic' regimes, which has generated debates in ethnic and racial studies, regime theories and research in Israel/Palestine.
 His comparative work has focused on comparatively analyzing spatial policy towards minorities in a range of 'ethnocratic' states and cities, most particularly Australia, Sri Lanka, Estonia, Cyprus, Bosnia, Northern Ireland and South Africa.
-In recent years Yiftachel has worked on the political and legal geography of indigenous peoples, focusing on Bedouins in Israel/Palestine in a comparative framework, as well as on concepts such as 'gray spacing', 'mtrozenship' and 'urban displaceability' which he developed during the last decade.
+Yiftachel has worked on the political and legal geography of indigenous peoples, focusing on Bedouins in Israel/Palestine in a comparative framework, and developed concepts such as 'gray spacing', 'mtrozenship' and 'urban displaceability'.